SSProve/ssprove/DOC.md

 location, even when it might temporarily break the invariant.
 As we will se in [[Crafting invariants]], a lot of invariants will involve several locations at once, meaning the most of the time, writing a value will break them.
-Thus our machinery to write to the memory freely and then, at the user's command, to restore the invariant.
+Thus, our machinery to write to the memory freely and then, at the user's command, to restore the invariant.

 These debts to the precondition are incurred by using one of the following